Key Points:

 During the short years of Cleversafe’s existence, there weren’t many controversies to note.
 The company lived as many other one-hit wonders of the tech industry.
 It developed software with a single focus and achieved it incredibly well.

 However, there was one specific instance that was not rare at the time.
-The tech start-up rush had prompted a massive growth in start-ups and patent disputes.
+The tech start-up rush prompted massive growth in start-ups and patent disputes.
 Cleversafe was not immune from patent issues.

 Cleversafe, Inc. v.
 Amplidata, Inc.